Syed-M-Nofel/Syed-M-Nofel/README.md

 # 💫 About Me:
 🔭 I’m currently working on Android Development.<br>💬 Ask me about HTML, CSS, Programming Fundamentals and Object-Oriented Programming in C++.
-Moreover, you can ask me about Data Structures and Android Development. <br>📫 How to reach me syednofel7281@gmail.com<br>⚡ Fun fact I always suffer on my quick decisions.
+Moreover, you can ask me about Android Development. <br>📫 How to reach me syednofel7281@gmail.com<br>⚡ Fun fact I always suffer on my quick decisions.

 ## 🌐 Socials: